billytaj/parkinson_int_meta_pipe/README.md

 ---
 The "keep" and "quiet" settings to verbose_mode will use additional time to compress (keep) or delete (quiet) the interim files produced by the pipeline.
 If the performance of a single run is the priority, the "verbose" option should be used to avoid this overhead.

+# Adding a module
+---
+The pipeline framework is designed with the mindset that modules will want to be swapped.
+The framework has 4 critical design components that should be considered:
+- The pipeline generates shellscripts which it runs inside a python process (The MetaPro Commands file).
+Each stage is a new command.
+Each command is its own class function.
+- The pipeline's control flow is controlled entirely by the main program (which facilitates the auto-resume, stage-dependency synchronization, file management system, and auto-kill)
+- The pipeline's external tool paths are controlled by the MetaPro paths file (which itself is a large object, whereby the MetaPro Commands file instantiates to use the tools)
+- Every stage ends with its final results placed inside a folder called "final_results"

+To add a module, the editor is expected to do the following:
+- 1) Either add a new member function to the MetaPro Commands class, or make a new class entirely
+- 2) Slot in the new stage at the appropriate section.
+Should it be dependent on another stage, the pipeline already has examples of dependency-reliant stage integration